 Guided seating meditation exercises can vary in terms of allotted time and the specific task the students are invited to do.
 The following description simply prompts the posture that most likely enables the student to focus on breathing for 5 minutes.
 The script reads like this: “Let your chair support you; allow your eyes to close; take a deep breath through your nose and gradually let the air out through your nose; make sure your feet press firmly on the ground and your back is straight but comfortable; your arms can relax alongside the body or with hands resting easily in your lap.
 In this position, you are going to spend five minutes paying attention to your breath as it goes in and out of your body.
 When your mind wanders, gently bring it back to your breath.
 Finally, when you hear three chimes, allow your eyes to open slowly.”
 For more detailed guided meditation exercises, see Kabat-Zinn’s Mindfulness for Beginners (2012), and many other resources readily available online.

-As an educator with over thirty years of experience in Argentina and the United States combined, I have often encountered cases of apathy, anxiety, and depression among my students, which often result in school drop-outs or even more serious outcomes.
+As an educator with over thirty years of experience in Argentina and the United States combined, I have often encountered among my students cases of apathy, anxiety, and depression, which often result in school drop-outs or even more serious outcomes.
 Consequently, I consider it my duty to introduce tools the learners can use to connect with themselves and others more deeply and, perhaps, achieve greater emotional balance.
 Over the last couple of years, in the field of mindfulness I have found multiple resources based on the most current scientific research to make this task more effective and rewarding.
 Ultimately, and regardless of our subject area, mindfulness can transform our approach to teaching.
 It is not a “quick fix” to make everything around us look rosy.
 Rather, it is a tool that develops self-awareness and awareness of those around us through the power of observation.
 Mindfulness practice, just like physical exercise, builds strength, flexibility and endurance, all of which is necessary to face life’s challenges, be they academic or otherwise.
 Mindfulness can be a gift that we humbly offer our students and that may touch their lives in powerful ways.

 Fredrickson, B. L. (2000).
 Cultivating Positive Emotions to Optimize Health and Well-Being.
 Prevention and Treatment, 3.